Quantum Techniques for Stochastic Mechanics: Probabilities vs amplitudes

 Probabilities and amplitudes are similar yet strangely different.
 Of course given an amplitude we can get a probability by taking its absolute value and squaring it.
 This is a vital bridge from quantum theory to probability theory.
 In the present section, however, we don't want to focus on the bridges, but rather the \emph{parallels} between these theories.

 We often want to replace the sums above by integrals.
 For that we need to replace our set $X$ by a \href{http://en.wikipedia.org/wiki/Measure\_\%28mathematics\%29}{measure space}, which is a set equipped with enough structure that you can integrate real or complex functions defined on it.
 Well, at least you can integrate so-called `integrable' functions---but we'll neglect all issues of analytical rigor here.
-Then:
+Then: \begin{itemize} \item In a {\bf probabilistic} model, the system has a {\bf probability distribution} $\psi \colon X \to \mathbb{R}$, which obeys $\psi \ge 0$ and